alfonsosiloniz/FPL2SCN/FPL2SCN/README.md

     filename    Required.
 Input file path + name (KML or PLN)

+    -x, --xml        Generate the XML file for ulterior compilation.
+Optional.

-    -o, --output    Output file path for XML file.
-By default it will use the included SeceneryProject folder under PackageSources
+    -o, --output     Complete filepath for XML file where visualpoints.xml file is to be located.
+Optional.
+By default will be included in the correct path under SceneryProject.

-    -x, --xml       Generate the XML file.
+    -g, --heading    Use heading from the KML file

+    -a, --alt        Use altitude from the KML file.
+Will be considered MSL or AGL depending on the altitude mode in KML file.

     --help           Display this help screen.

     --version        Display version information.

 ## Configuration